phoenixpyra7/semantic-seo-refactor/README.md

 ## Description

-I added semantic elements to provide a clear layout of the webpage.
-In order to follow a logical structure, I wanted to ensure all image sources were listed within the index file.
-I ensured all image sources contained a description for accessibility.
-I checked that all headings fell in order.
-I updated the title to highlight the company name.
-I applied the Scout Rule.
+Added semantic elements to provide a clear layout.
+To follow a logical structure, ensured all image sources were listed within the index file.
+Made certain image sources contained are accessible.
+Checked all headings fell in order.
+Updated title to highlight the company name.
+Applied the Scout Rule.

 ## Screenshot